Boeing Loses More Orders (NYSE:BA)

 In October, Boeing delivered 13 aircraft, an increase of two units compared to last month:

-- Boeing delivered one Boeing P-8 Poseidon, which are military aircraft based on the Boeing 737.
+- Boeing delivered one Boeing P-8 Poseidon, which is military aircraft based on the Boeing 737.

 - Boeing delivered one Boeing 767-300F and 2 Boeing 767-2C used as the base aircraft for the Boeing KC-46A tanker.